MdFahimHassan/PixelChomp/README.md

 ## 📜 **License**
 This project is open-source under the MIT License.
-Feel free to fork, modify, and experiment with your own twists!
-**Chomp pixels, dodge ghosts, relive nostalgia**
+Feel free to fork, modify, and experiment with your own twists!✨✨✨ **Chomp pixels, dodge ghosts, relive nostalgia**